Noah-Huppert/ensure-access/README.md

 # Ensure Access
-A Daemon which ensures that a certain level of access exists for files and directories.
+A tool which ensures that a certain level of access exists for files and directories.

 # Table Of Contents